carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 During this lesson, we will work with actual metagenomic information, so we should be familiarized with it.
-The metagenomes that we will use was collected in Cuatro Ciénegas, a region that has been extensively studied by [Valeria Souza](https://es.wikipedia.org/wiki/Valeria_Souza_Saldivar).
+The metagenomes that we will use were collected in Cuatro Ciénegas, a region that has been extensively studied by [Valeria Souza](https://es.wikipedia.org/wiki/Valeria_Souza_Saldivar).
 Cuatro Ciénegas is an oasis in the Mexican desert whose environmental conditions are often linked to the ones present in